subrock/rocky-prometheus/README.md

 # rocky-prometheus
-Prometheus on top of Rocky with Grafana
+Prometheus on top of Rocky with Grafana.
+Both Prometheus and Grafana docker images ran fine.
+I was able to use the base images directly with the post deploy steps.
+But I wanted to experiment with running on top of RHEL or Rocky.
+I also wanted to a certain level of customization.
+For example to make dashboards and alerts persist without the need of a volume.

 ## Run
 ```